Sundance Wicks: 2024–present Wyoming (Head coach)

 On May 12, 2024, Wicks was named the 23rd men's basketball head coach at Wyoming, where he had previously served as an assistant coach for three seasons.

 Personal life

-Wicks' sister Kelsey played basketball for the University of Notre Dame before entering The Dominican Sisters of St. Cecilia convent in Nashville.
+Wicks' sister Kelsey played basketball for the University of Notre Dame before entering the Dominican Sisters of St. Cecilia's convent in Nashville.
 Wicks often jokes that when they played against one another in basketball, it was "nun-on-one," and has stated that Kelsey was the best athlete in the family.
+She later left religious life, became executive director of the ACI Group, and in 2025 president of CatholicVote.

-She is currently the Executive Director of the ACI Group.
-His brother Luke was a point guard at Northern State, and a former college basketball coach at Sheridan College, San Francisco, and Pacific.
+Wicks' brother Luke was a point guard at Northern State, and a former college basketball coach at Sheridan College, San Francisco, and Pacific.
 The Wicks brothers were on the same staff at San Francisco.

-He is a devout Roman Catholic and coaches with a Saint Benedict Medal in his pocket, the patron saint of protection as well as the patron saint of students.
+Wicks is a Roman Catholic and has said that he carries a Saint Benedict Medal in his pocket while coaching.
+He also keeps a bust of Padre Pio in his office, which he has described as a reminder to remain faithful, direct, and honest in his interactions with others.

-Wicks' wife Courteney is a former college volleyball player.
-Together, they have a daughter, Grace, and son, Skywalker.
+Wicks' married his first wife, RyAnne Ridge, in 2014.
+His second wife, the former Courteney Steinhauser, is a former college volleyball player.
+They met during his second stint as a coach at Northern State and have a daughter, Grace, and son, Skywalker.